 So, as you see, even if you have no bounces, it does not always mean that your subscribers received your email.

 What you should look at is email deliverability.
 It is the number or rate of email messages that were delivered to the user’s Inbox.

-It's important to test your email deliverability to understand whether you get a low response rate because a lot of your emails go to spam or get blocked, or because your email is not teasing enough to be opened and read.
+It’s important to test your email deliverability to understand whether you get a low response rate because a lot of your emails go to spam or get blocked, or because your email is not engaging enough to be opened and read.

-Email deliverability can fluctuate from campaign to campaign, thus, it is recommended to monitor it over time.
+Email deliverability can fluctuate from campaign to campaign, so it is recommended to monitor it over time.

 Testing and monitoring email deliverability is easy with GlockApps.
 Within minutes, GlockApps will show you where your email is placed at different ISPs, how it passed through spam filters, and whether or not the sending IP is blacklisted.